If the audio doesn’t work, check out YouTube to hear this Indian Expat’s interview!

-Another Name for Culture Shock
+Another Name for Culture Shock from an Indian Expat

-She definitely recommends counseling for this culture shock.
+Her recommendation is to get counseling for this culture shock.
 She mentions it as “predeparture training” and “displacement” instead of culture shock.

 Culture shock is a bit like a roller coaster which my friend mentions in our conversation.